-The City of Knoxville, in cooperation with Kroger, Goodwill, Waste Connections, and Rock-Tenn Recycling, operates 7 recycling centers.
-The recycling centers are divided into two categories depending on the types and number of materials accepted.
+The City of Knoxville, in cooperation with Kroger, Goodwill, Waste Connections, and Rock-Tenn Recycling, operates seven recycling centers.

 RECYCLING DROP-OFF SUPERCENTERS